Whomrx666/Facebook-Hacking-Framework/README.md

 ![Facebook-Hacking-Framework preview](FHF.jpg)

 ## introduction
-A facebook hacking framework made by me to hack facebook account using bruteforcing or phishimg and also get auto likes on fb
+A facebook hacking framework made by me to hack facebook account using bruteforcing or phishing and also get auto likes on fb

 ## Instalations
 ```